Loddon, Norfolk: Industry

 Previous industries included egg packing and corn grinding.
 Loddon also had a gas and brick works.

 Nowadays the north of the town has many boatyards situated on the River Chet.
-These provide yachtsmen and hire boat crews during the season and together with the boat-building and letting yards, make an important contribution to the economy of the town.
+These provide yachtsmen and hire boat crews during the season and together with the boatbuilding and letting yards, make an important contribution to the economy of the town.

 Loddon also has a small industrial area situated at the south of the town.
 Engineering and other industries sited on this industrial estate provide employment for local people.
 However, Express Plastics, one of the major employers has recently moved to Beccles.
 The site is to become a small housing estate.

 A famous East Anglian company Anglian Bus started in Loddon in 1986 before expansion resulted in moving to Beccles.

 The Loddon and District Business Association, which was formed in 2011, represents all businesses in the area both micro and multimillion-pound industry.
 They work together to enhance the community life and ensure that growth increases and the facilities needed in a community of this size are met.